biopragmatics/bioversions/README.md

 ## 🌐 Web Application

-While https://cthoyt.github.io/bioversions provides a static listing of the database, you can run a dynamic version with an API from your shell with:
+While https://cthoyt.github.io/bioversions provides a daily updated static listing of the database, you can run a dynamic version with an API from your shell with:

 ```bash